EvotecIT/PSEventViewer/README.md

 ## Custom providers without SDK work on target machines

-EventViewerX can own the complete manifest-provider lifecycle.
-You describe named, typed fields once; build one portable `.evxprovider` package on a developer or CI machine; then install and use that package on ordinary Windows machines.
-Targets need PSEventViewer/EventViewerX and administrator rights for installation, but do not need the Windows SDK, Visual Studio, a C# compiler, generated source, or a package repository.
+Describe named, typed fields once in a PowerShell hashtable, JSON file, or C# model.
+Build one signed `.evxprovider` on a developer/CI host, then install and write by field name on ordinary Windows machines.
+Targets need no Windows SDK, Visual Studio, compiler, generated source, or package repository.

-### PowerShell: hashtable to working provider

-The concise form creates a conventional `<ProviderName>/Operational` channel.
-A single event or channel may be one hashtable; arrays are only needed when there is more than one.

 ```powershell
 $provider = @{